-Brahman is the Origin of all, hence Krishna has this to say about the way the enlightened views all around him: “The wise look equally upon a learned and accomplished brahmin, a cow, an elephant, a dog, and an eater of dogs” (5:18).
+Brahman is the origin of all, hence Krishna has this to say about the way the enlightened views all around him:

 “In a certain forest lived a holy man who had many disciples.
 Once he taught the disciples that they should bow down to all recognizing that God dwells in all beings.
 One day one of the disciples went to the forest to bring firewood for the sacrificial fire.
 All of a sudden there was an outcry, ‘Run, run all, wherever you are!
 A mad elephant is passing!’
 Everybody ran, but the disciple did not flee.
 He knew that the elephant was also God.
 So he thought, ‘Why should I run away?’
 So thinking he stood still and began to sing praises, bowing before the animal.
 The mahout on the elephant was, however, shouting, ‘Run, run!’
 The disciple still did not move.
 Finally the elephant came and lifting him up with its trunk threw him on one side and left.
 The disciple was heavily bruised and lay unconscious on the ground.